KSSM: KSSM

 In 2000, Cumulus Media purchased KOOV and sister station KOOC in Belton.
-Most of the staff was released, new programmers were brought in, and the station was relaunched as adult R&B station KSSM "Kiss 103".
+Most of the staff was released, new programmers were brought in, and the station was relaunched as adult R&B station KSSM "103.1 Kiss-FM".
 Cumulus subsequently sold KSSM and its sister stations to Townsquare Media in July 2012.

 The sole Urban station for years serving the market was KIIZ-FM until 2000 when KSSM launched its current format as an Urban AC station.
-KSSM carried the syndicated Tom Joyner Morning Show in the morning drive time until summer 2018, when his show was replaced by The Steve Harvey Morning Show.
+In November 2017, KSSM rebranded as "My Kiss 103.1" while maintaining its current format.
+KSSM carried the syndicated Tom Joyner Morning Show in the morning drive time until March 2018, when his show was replaced by The Steve Harvey Morning Show.
 It also carries Michael Baisden in the afternoon and the Keith Sweat Hotel.